justinjest/python-essentials/assignments/03IntroToDataEngineering.md

   {"Name": "Frank", "Age": 40, "City": "Seattle", "Salary": 95000}

 ```
-   - Load this JSON file into a new DataFrame using pd.read_json().
+   - Load this JSON file into a new DataFrame using pd.read_json() and assign it to the variable `json_employees`.
-   - Print the DataFrame to verify it loaded correctly
+   - Print the DataFrame to verify it loaded correctly and run the tests.

 3. **Combine DataFrames:**
    - Append the data from the JSON file to the DataFrame Loaded from the CSV file.
-   - Print the combined Dataframe
+   - Print the combined Dataframe and run the tests.

 ### **Task 3: Data Inspection - Using Head, Tail, and Info Methods**
 1. **Use the `head()` method:**